crazcalm/Blog/content/post/laziness_saves_christmas.md

 I don't think I need to change anything...
 The only thing that is kind of weird is that Answer.Answer is either True or False now, but I can live with that.

-Two cases are now supported and I do not have to change a thing!
+Two cases are now supported, and I do not have to change a thing!

-Next (and last) Case!
+Final Case!

 ## Fill in the Blank